Covid-19: working safely during the coronavirus outbreak

 Guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.

 During the coronavirus (COVID 19) outbreak, it is important for businesses to operate where it is permitted and safe to do so.
-Most businesses are now permitted to operate if covid secure measures are in place but a few businesses must continue to remain closed.
+Many businesses are permitted to operate if covid secure measures are in place but some businesses must remain closed.

-Face coverings are required to be worn by customers in shops, including food shops and supermarkets, and in hospitality settings, including restaurants, bars, and pubs (except when eating or drinking).
-They are also required to be worn by members of the public in entertainment venues, hair and beauty salons, visitor attractions and community centres and on public transport networks.
+Face coverings are required to be worn by customers in all retail shops, including food shops and supermarkets.
+They required to be worn in hospitality settings, including restaurants, bars, and pubs (except when eating or drinking), in entertainment venues, hair and beauty salons, visitor attractions and community centres and on public transport networks.
 (Please note that a transparent face shield is not a substitute for a face covering that covers the nose and mouth).
+People with certain health conditions are exempt from the requirement to wear a face covering.

 Employers must not knowingly require or encourage someone who is being required to self-isolate to come to work.